-- 1. Faculty Members will provide a completed, full Faculty Portfolio to the College Personnel Committee by the date specified by the Dean of the College. - 2.
+- 1. Faculty members will provide a completed, full Faculty Portfolio to the College Personnel Committee by the date specified by the Dean of the College and the Provost. - 2.
 The College Personnel Committee will review the Faculty Portfolio, including any supplemental materials set forth by the department, and peer observations.
-After that review, the College Personnel Committee will forward these materials, along with their writtenevaluation, to the Department Chair. - 3.
-The Department Chair will review and then forward these materials, along with the Department Chair's own evaluation, to the Dean of the College and the Provost. - 4.
-The Deans of the Colleges, the Associate Provost, and the Provost will together comprise the "Administrative Review Team" which will then review all materials, along with the Chair's letter, and write an evaluation letter summarizing the review findings. - 5.
+After that review, the College Personnel Committee will forward these materials, along with their written evaluation, to the Department Chair. - 3.
+The Department Chair will review and then forward these materials, the letter from the College Personnel Committee, along with the Department Chair's own evaluation, to the Dean of the College and the Provost. - 4.
+The Deans of the Colleges, the Associate Provost, and the Provost will together comprise the Administrative Review Team, which will then review all materials, along with the chair's letter, and write an evaluation letter summarizing the review findings. - 5.
 The Administrative Review Team will then forward all materials and recommendations to the President and advise the faculty member of the result of the evaluation.